How can I help?

 We are committed to high standards of openness, integrity and accountability.

-To support this, the University has a Whistleblowing Policy which enables colleagues to raise serious concerns in the public interest, confidentially and without fear of detriment or victimisation.
+To support this, the University has a Whistleblowing Policy which enables workers to raise serious concerns in the public interest, confidentially and without fear of detriment or victimisation.
 A separate Whistleblowing Procedure sets out the steps for making a disclosure, how concerns are handled, and the governance arrangements that apply.

 What is whistleblowing?